Bridge to Nepal

 General Fund : Monthly Gift

-Gifts made to the general fund will be used to meet needs as they arise in the areas of clean water, school support, medical expenses, capital purchases etc.
+Gifts made to the general fund will be used to support schools, the medical clinic, building projects and other needs as they arise.

 Emergency Relief For Bhaktapur